Unlocking the Power of GANs in Non-Autoregressive Text Generation

 \subsection{Compared Model}

-Among the compared models, Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} is an important one, since it is now the mainstream model in various text generation tasks.
-Considering ANT as a GAN-based model, we also choose several representative models in language GANs for comparisons: RelGAN~\cite{DBLP:conf/iclr/NieNP19}, which uses \textit{Gumbel-softmax} to obtain gradients; ScratchGAN~\cite{DBLP:conf/nips/dAutumeMRR19}, which is based on \textit{REINFORCE}; InitialGAN~\cite{ren2022}, which adopts representation modeling.
+An important compared model is Transformer, which adopts AR structures and is trained on MLE.
+It is the mainstream model in various text generation tasks.
+Besides, a number of AR language GANs are also compared: SeqGAN~\citep{DBLP:conf/aaai/YuZWY17}, RankGAN~\citep{DBLP:conf/nips/LinLHSZ17}, MaliGAN~\citep{DBLP:journals/corr/CheLZHLSB17}, LeakGAN~\citep{DBLP:conf/aaai/GuoLCZYW18}, and ScratchGAN~\citep{DBLP:conf/nips/dAutumeMRR19}, which are based on \textit{REINFORCE}; RelGAN~\citep{DBLP:conf/iclr/NieNP19}, which uses~\textit{Gumbel-softmax} to obtain gradients; InitialGAN~\citep{ren2022}, which does not use the above two method and adopts representation modeling.
 All the models mentioned-above are AR models whose Decoding Iteration (DI) is $O(N)$ ($N$ is the sequence length).

-For the NAR models, we compare with NAGAN~\cite{huang2021a}, which is a GAN-based NAR model.
-As discussed in Section~\ref{sec-intro} and ~\ref{sec-back}, existing MLE-based NAR models can not be adopted to the IIS directly, but we still want to compare the differences between MLE-based methods and GAN-based methods.
-Thus, we use the idea of VAE to get the hidden representations of sentences and adapt two existing popular NAR models into the IIS.
-One is based on Non-autoregressive Transformer (NAT)~\cite{DBLP:conf/iclr/Gu0XLS18} which uses the hidden representations to generate sentences in a fully NAR manner; we denote this model as V-NAT.
-Another one in based on conditional masked language model (CMLM)~\cite{DBLP:conf/emnlp/GhazvininejadLL19} which generates sentences by iteratively masking and generating words in low confidence; we denote this model as V-CMLM.
-Following previous work~\cite{DBLP:conf/emnlp/GhazvininejadLL19,huang2022improving}, we set the iteration number $k$ of V-CMLM to be 10.